lmorchard/blog.decafbad.com/_posts/2008-09-01-writing-a-delicious-command-for-ubiquity.markdown

     },
 </pre>

-Building on the notion that previews are built in a DOM node, the code above uses both CSS and HTML to assemble a quick-and-dirty facsimile of a Delicious bookmarkâ€”which will be rendered like this:
+Building on the notion that previews are built in a DOM node, the code above uses both CSS and HTML to assemble a quick-and-dirty facsimile of a Delicious bookmark—which will be rendered like this:

 <img src="/2008/ubiq-share-on-delicious-preview.jpg" style="border: 1px solid #333; margin: 0.25em; padding: 0.25em" />

-Also note that Ubiquity provides a template engine for use in generating contentâ€”namely the [JavaScript Templates][jst] engine from the [TrimPath][] project.
+Also note that Ubiquity provides a template engine for use in generating content—namely the [JavaScript Templates][jst] engine from the [TrimPath][] project.
 This engine may eventually be replaced with another, but the notion is that Ubiquity will provide tools to more easily generate previews and more.

 The conclusion of the `.preview()` method uses the template engine with a call to `CmdUtils.renderTemplate()` to inject content into the preview element by way of the `.innerHTML` property.